 She has a BA in Music Education from the University of Washington and a Master of Music from the University of Oregon where she was the flute instructor.
 Private flute study was with Frank Horsfall and Felix Skowronek from the Seattle Symphony and William Kincaid of the Philadelphia Orchestra.
 Teaching experience was with many universities mostly in California as well as a flute studio.
 After moving to Boise she became the piccolo player in the Boise Philharmonic for 19 years.
 During that time she also played with the Boise Baroque Orchestra, Treasure Valley Concert Band and the Table Rock Trio.
 Now retired from all but the Treasure Valley Concert Band, and cutting back to one student, she spends her time quilting, book club, Mahjong playing and keeping in touch with 14 grandchildren and their parents.

-Jennifer Rhees is an Idaho native and began her musical career with piano and flute.
-She has a Bachelor of Music from Boise State University, where she studied with Sara Williams, and a Master of Music from Baylor University, where she studied with Helen Ann Shanley.
-Jennifer has appeared as soloist with the Boise State Symphonic Winds, Treasure Valley Concert Band and the Meridian Symphony.
-She is currently principal flute of the Meridian Symphony.
+Jennifer Rhees is an Idaho-based flutist with an active performance career and a strong presence in the regional music community.
+She holds a Bachelor of Music from Boise State University, where she studied with Sara Williams, and a Master of Music from Baylor University, where she studied with Helen Ann Shanley.

 Pianist Mark Neiwirth, a Steinway Artist, received the 2018 Idaho Governor's Award for Excellence in the Arts.
 He has gained an international reputation as a soloist, chamber musician, teacher, adjudicator, composer and arranger.
 Concert tours have taken him to Europe, South Africa and India, as well as dozens of venues in the US.
 He was chairman of the piano department at the Sun Valley School of Music and now celebrates his twentieth year as an adjunct professor of piano at Idaho State University.